 Watch the Hour of Power online and on television (Saturday at 6PM PST on TBN, Sunday at 8AM EST/PST on Lifetime)

-Written By Robert A. Schuller
+Interview By Robert A. Schuller

 James Malinchak (JM) is a much sought after motivational speaker and author.
 James was recently featured on the ABC program The Secret Millionaire.
 Raised in a small town in Pennsylvania, James graduated from the University of Hawaii at Hilo, and became a successful stock broker.
 After he began winning awards, he was soon asked to speak to others on how to grow their businesses.
 James has written several books, including, Success Starts with Attitude and Motivation Starts with Attitude, and are available in bookstores everywhere.
 Bobby Schuller (BS) interviews James.